 - large screen

-The Hook-5 is a great sonar unit tailored to work in the ice and has Lowrance’s famous high CHIRP transducer.
-Of course when you have any sonar fish finder platform from one of the top companies in the market you also get loads of features like C-map GPS to mark your favorite spots, and the Hook-5 is also capable of using Navionics map cards.
+The Hook-5 is a great sonar unit tailored to work on the ice and has Lowrance's famous high CHIRP transducer.
+Of course, when you have any sonar fish finder platform from one of the top companies in the market, you also get loads of features like C-map GPS to mark your favorite spots, and the Hook-5 is also capable of using Navionics map cards.

 - Lowrance high chirp sonar transducer

 Possibly the absolute best ice fishing fish finder in its price range, the Helix-7 has everything you need to be successful on the ice.

 Flasher?
 Check.
 Highly accurate GPS?
 Check.
 Dual spectrum CHIRP sonar?
 Check.
 You name it, this thing has it.
 Heck, you can even use this thing to charge up your glow-in-the-dark jigs when night fishing.